Active and unsettled weather ahead

 TUESDAY: Partly cloudy with a chance for afternoon showers and thunderstorms.
 High: 89°.
 Wind: S 5-10 mph.

 WEDNESDAY: Mostly cloudy with showers and thunderstorms likely.
-Heavy rain possible.
+Some storms possibly strong to severe, with heavy rain possible.
 High: 80°.

 Copyright 2023 KWQC.
 All rights reserved.